Are you ready for the IR35 Changes?

 Education, Education, Education

 Whilst some hirers may be aware of what IR35 is, for many organisations there will be little or no understanding of what IR35 is.
-Although IR35 may be a relatively new concept to many end-hirers, the legislation is steeped in a history of case law, tribunal decisions, guidance and failed HMRC tools (we can link in the article on MOO here and other relevant articles).
+Although IR35 may be a relatively new concept to many end-hirers, the legislation is steeped in a history of case law, tribunal decisions, guidance and failed HMRC tools.

 A contract you can count on?

 One of the key foundations of establishing whether a contractor is inside or outside of IR35 is by the nature of the contract they are working under.
 A contract should set out the relationship between the parties and more importantly give an accurate reflection of how your workers are treated on a day-to-day basis.

 Where you deem a contractor is outside of IR35 you should have a contract which adequately covers